AppImage/docs.appimage.org/source/user-guide/inspect-appimage-content.rst

 Inspect AppImage content
 ===========================

 To inspect the content of any AppImage, it is possible to extract their content to a directory or to temporarily mount them	on the system for read-only access.
-The resulting directory is a valid :ref:`AppDir <ref-appdir>`, and users can create AppImages from it again using an :ref:`AppImage creation tool <appimage-creation-tools>`.
+The resulting directory is a valid :ref:`AppDir <appdir-specification>`, and users can create AppImages from it again using an :ref:`AppImage creation tool <appimage-creation-tools>`.
 This page describes the different ways to inspect the content of an AppImage, their advantages and disadvantages.

 .. todo::